British Columbia: Supreme Court Verdict Impacts Termination Clauses

 In October 2017, Colton Buchanan received and executed a formal employment contract with Introjunction; however, the offer was retracted days before his start date.
 Mr. Buchanan filed for wrongful dismissal and sought four month’s pay in lieu of notice for termination of employment.
-Introjunction refused the claim.
+The claim was refused.
 The company argued the employment contract included a three-month probation period, thus it could rely on provisions related to this probation period.

 Canadian court proceedings in the past have established that employees are entitled to reasonable notice if they are terminated – even before commencing work – or do not receive payment in lieu of notice.
 In Buchanan v.
 Introjunction Ltd., the employer argued that since the employment contract with Mr. Buchanan contains a clause specifying a three-month probationary period, this provision circumvented the need to pay for a lack of notice.

 - The probation period was to commence on November 1, 2016, while Introjunction’s CEO retracted the company’s offer on October 29, 2016.
 Therefore, the probation period had not been engaged.